fastapi/fastapi/docs/en/docs/python-types.md

 # Type Hints

-**Type hints** (also called type annotations) allow you to set the type of a variable by declaring them in a function's parameters.
+**Type hints** (also called type annotations) allow you to set the type of a variable by declaring them in a function's parameters to save time when calling it later.
 FastAPI takes advantage of Python's `typing` library to create reliable editor support and provide quick type checks within a compatible coding language.

-This document offers a quick overview of type hinting for:
-* Variables
-* Classes
-* Pydantic models
-* Metadata annotations

-## How they work
+## How type hinting works

 Suppose you want to write the following function from scratch: